jimi79/vietnam/README.md

 # What they can do:
 * *look* they will tell you what they see in 8 directions: north, north east, east, south east, south, south-west, west, north-west
 * *status* they will tell you the number of ppl alive in the team (randomly attributed at start), and if they are doing somethg at the moment
-* *move* then you give them a direction
+* *start moving* then you give them a direction
 * *work* if there is somethg to be done here, any of the team can do it, unless some other team is already working on it.
 * *stop* stop what they are doing
-* *move for 5 km* move for a short distance. easier to handle when u're commanding than the other move instruction, which instructs them to move until they can't continue.
+* *move for 5 km* move for a short distance. easier to handle when u're commanding than the other *start moving* instruction, which instructs them to move until they can't continue.

 # what the Helicopter can do:
 * get directions / reckon